Welcome to the blog

 The most downregulated gene in the ICBdT condition based on foldchange is Cd4.
 That makes sense, because the monoclonal antibody (GK1.5) used for T cell depletion specifically targets CD4 T cells!
 You can read more about the antibody here.

-Interestingly, for the list of genes that are upregulated, we see Cd8b1 show up.
+Interestingly, for the list of genes that are upregulated in the ICBdT condition, we see Cd8b1 show up.
 It could be interesting to see if the CD8 T cells’ phenotype changes based on the treatment condition.
-So now, let’s subset the object to CD8 T cells only, find DE genes to see how ICBdT CD8 T cells change compared to ICB CD8 T cells, and visualize these similar to before.
+Let’s subset the object to CD8 T cells only, find DE genes to see how ICBdT CD8 T cells change compared to ICB CD8 T cells, and visualize these similar to before.

-#subset object to CD8 T cells.
+# Subset object to CD8 T cells.
 Since we already showed how to subset cells using the clusters earlier,

-#this time we'll subset to CD8 T cells by selecting for cells with high
+# This time we'll subset to CD8 T cells by selecting for cells with high expression of Cd8 genes and low expression of Cd4 genes using violin plots to find thresholds for filtering

 merged_cd8tcells <- subset(merged_tcells, subset= Cd8b1 > 1 & Cd8a > 1 & Cd4 < 0.1)